 Research travel passes to avoid paying each time you use a bus or train.
 Shop at the local grocery store or street markets to save money on food and only eat out on special occasions.
 Also, use a student card for reduced admission fees to local attractions and events.

 Culture and Etiquette in Switzerland

-The biggest struggle for foreign students is pinning down what exemplifies the average Swiss.
-Because there are four different cultures and languages in Switzerland, adapting to the local culture can be very difficult.
+The biggest struggle for international students is pinning down what exemplifies the average Swiss.
+Because there are four different cultures and languages in Switzerland, adapting to the local culture can be challenging.

-However, there are some things that fit the profile of most locals.
+However, some things fit the profile of most locals.
 The Swiss value cleanliness, hard work, honesty, and punctuality above most other things.
 Being late is considered very rude, even for casual social outings.

-There is generally no problem with food and water as restaurants and grocery stores are controlled by very strict health codes, and water is drinkable from every water tap (even public ones) unless marked otherwise.
-There are also plenty of organic grocery stores/restaurants, as well as vegetarian/vegan restaurants, and it is illegal to sell any genetically-modified food in Switzerland.
+There is generally no problem with food and water as restaurants, and grocery stores conform to stringent health codes.
+Water is drinkable from every water tap (even public ones) unless marked otherwise.
+There are also plenty of organic grocery stores/restaurants and vegetarian/vegan restaurants, and it is illegal to sell any genetically-modified food in Switzerland.

 Health and Safety in Switzerland

 Switzerland is typically a very safe country.
-Because of the amount of businesspeople and tourists, there is a mild amount of petty theft.
+Because of the number of businesspeople and tourists, there is a mild amount of petty theft.
 So students should always keep an eye on their belongings.

-The biggest safety issue that foreigners should be aware of is that many Swiss establishments print entire credit card numbers on receipts, which makes identity theft an issue when shopping or eating out.
-Students should always check their receipts and rip them up before discarding.
+The biggest safety issue that foreigners should be aware of is that many Swiss establishments print entire credit card numbers on receipts, making identity theft an issue when shopping or eating out.
+Students should always check their receipts and rip them up before discarding them.
 Also, Swiss police take traffic violations very seriously, and jaywalkers will be fined on the spot.